agiliq/djenofdjango/src/source/chapter2.rst

     <CD: OK Computer by Radiohead, 2000>

-that is, a single instance of our CD model
+that is, a single instance of our CD model.
+The arguments **must** return a unique object or else this method will raise ``MultipleObjectsReturned`` error.

 .. note::